Key Takeaway

 Durable Power of Attorney

-The word "durable" is critical.
+The word "durable" is the one that matters.
 A durable power of attorney remains effective even after you become mentally incapacitated.
-Without the "durable" designation, a standard POA terminates if you become incapacitated — which is precisely when you need it most.
+Without the "durable" designation, a standard POA terminates if you become incapacitated — precisely when you need it most.

 Both financial and healthcare powers of attorney should be durable.
-This is so important that most states now default to durability, but you should verify this with your attorney.
+This is so important that most states now default to durability, but verify this with your attorney.

 Springing Power of Attorney